tiny-pilot/tinypilot/README.md

 KVM Pi does not support authentication.
 You should only use KVM Pi on networks that you trust.
 Anyone who accesses the KVM Pi URL can shutdown or restart your Pi and type arbitrary commands into the device to which your Pi is connected.

 If you need authentication, the easiest option is to place KVM Pi behind an Nginx instance and require [HTTP Basic Authentication](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/).

+## See also

+* [KVM Pi Ansible Role](https://github.com/mtlynch/ansible-role-kvmpi): Use [Ansible](https://docs.ansible.com/ansible/latest/index.html) to install KVM Pi and all dependencies as a systemd service.